 A large number of objections raised relate to the inadequacy of the schools locally to be able to cope with the increased numbers proposed.

 Notwithstanding this Education Services have been consulted on the application and the following is required by the development in order to make it acceptable.
-The mitigation required is sufficient to support the 260 dwellings proposed.
-The development of 260 dwellings is expected to generate:
+The mitigation required is sufficient to support the 190 dwellings proposed.
+The development of 190 dwellings is expected to generate:

-48 primary children (260 x 0.19) - 1 SEN 38 secondary children (260 x 0.15) - 1 SEN 3 SEN children (260 x 0.51 x 0.023%)
+35 primary children (190 x 0.19) - 1 SEN 28 secondary children (190 x 0.15) - 1 SEN 2 SEN children (190 x 0.51 x 0.023%)

 The development is expected to impact on SEN school places in the locality.
 Special Education provision within Cheshire East Council currently has a shortage of places available with at present over 47% of pupils educated outside of the Borough.
-The Service acknowledges that this is an existing concern, however the 3 children expected from the Land North of Northwich Road application will exacerbate the shortfall.
-Therefore in order to alleviate forecast pressures, the following contributions would be required to make the proposal acceptable in planning terms:
+The Service acknowledges that this is an existing concern, however the 2 children expected from the Land North of Northwich Road application will exacerbate the shortfall.
+The 2 SEN children who are thought to be of mainstream education age have been removed from the calculations above to avoid double counting.

+To alleviate forecast pressures, the following contributions would be required:

-3 x £50,000 x 0.91 = £136,500 (SEN) Total education contribution: £136,500
+2 x £50,000 x 0.91 = £91,000 (SEN) Total education contribution: £91,000

 No contribution towards general educational needs is required by the proposed development.
-The below table shows the educational need locally.